- Download our Moving to Germany Guide (PDF)

 The process of finding a property to rent in Germany is relatively easy.
-Expats can search online or check local newspaper listings – especially as using a real estate agent can cost as much as a month's rent in some cases.
+Expats can search online or check social media networks; using a real-estate agent can cost as much as a month's rent in some cases.

 Once they've found a suitable property, expats will need to arrange a time and a date for a viewing (bezichtiging) with the landlord.
 Group viewings are common, and there may be as many as 20 other potential tenants at a single viewing.
 Expats should express interest immediately if they've found the right property, especially because landlords often determine the shortlist for rental applications themselves.
 They should also note that they may need to pay three months' rent as a security deposit.